| Visiting Napa Valley Alone

 Getting to Napa

-There is bus service from the Vallejo Ferry to downtown Napa, thence to Calistoga on clean, modern busses run by VINE, the local transit agency.
+There is bus service from the Vallejo Ferry to the new transist center near downtown Napa, thence to Calistoga on clean, modern busses run by VINE, the local transit agency.
 Check the schedule at www.napavalleyvine.net as it changes occasionally -- and don't be discouraged if the bus is running a little late.
-The busses from Vallejo to Calistoga and back run about every hour.
+The buses from Vallejo to Calistoga and back run about every hour.

 There’s also bus service from both Oakland and San Francisco Airports provided by Evans Transit.
-And Amtrak buses connect from the new train station in Martinez to Napa a number of times a day.
+And Amtrak buses connect from the train station in Martinez to Napa .

 Napa also has conventional bus service, and there are shuttles in each of the Valley’s towns (Yountville, St. Helena and Calistoga), though most of the attractions for visitors are close enough for walking.